 Located bang in the middle of trendy Soho, the Ham Yard is within walking distance of the West End, Chinatown and Oxford Street.
-But the best way to see London is easily on the hotel’s rooftop garden – a well-kept secret amongst guests.
-The drinks menu is original and delicious, and the atmosphere is joyful (helped by the garden theme – there are even two bee hives).
+But the best way to see London is easily on the hotel’s rooftop garden – a well-kept secret among guests.
+The drinks menu is original and delicious, and the atmosphere is joyful (helped by the garden theme – there are even two beehives).
 There’s a real focus on having fun at the Ham Yard – the interior, designed by Kit Kemp is playful and colourful, and there’s even a 1950s-style bowling alley.

 If it comes from the people behind Soho House, you know there’s always going to be a buzz around – and that’s exactly the case with Dean Street Townhouse.
 The restaurant is an institution; attracting both club members and visitors alike.
 The rooms come in sizes – from Tiny to Bigger – meaning there’s a price point for almost every guest.
 With an eye on comfort (the freestanding bathtubs are a perfect example) and luxury in the form of the Cowshed toiletries, you’re guaranteed a great introduction to London’s busy neighbourhood.